 If you have any questions, comments, complaints or suggestions in relation to this policy, or any other concerns about the way in which we process information about you, please contact our Privacy Officer at email@example.com.

 You also have a right to make a complaint to the supervising authority at ico.org.uk.

 You can also lodge a complaint with another supervisory authority which is based in the country or territory where:

-the alleged infringement took place.
+you are living, you work, or the alleged infringement took place.